Glossary/Tenders Electronic Daily (TED)

 How does TED work?

-When a Norwegian contracting authority is making a procurement above certain financial limits (known as threshold values), the tender must first be published in the Norwegian database Doffin.
-From there, the notice is automatically forwarded to the TED database.
+When a Norwegian contracting authority is making a purchase above certain financial limits, the tender must first be published in the Norwegian database Doffin using the eForms standard.
+From there, the notice is automatically forwarded to TED and published as a supplement to the Official Journal of the European Union (OJEU).
+The financial limits that trigger TED publication are known as EEA thresholds.

 Key information in TED notices